tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 6.4.1.2 Phases and Quality Assurance (normative)

-It is RECOMMENDED, for Quality Assurance with the current suite of BDQ Tests, to run all pertinent (to a `Use Case`) `bdqffdq:SingleRecord` `Validation` and `Measure` Tests, then run all pertinent `MultiRecord` `Measures` that return "COMPLETE" or "NOT_COMPLETE"".
+It is RECOMMENDED, for Quality Assurance with the current suite of BDQ Tests, to run all pertinent (to a `Use Case`) `bdqffdq:SingleRecord` `Validation` and `Measure` Tests, then run all pertinent `Multi Record` `Measures` that return "COMPLETE" or "NOT_COMPLETE"".
 These `Measures` MAY be used as filters.
-Exclude records from the dataset until all `MultiRecord` `Measure` Tests return "COMPLETE".
+Exclude records from the dataset until all `Multi Record` `Measure` Tests return "COMPLETE".
 This, under the mathematical formulation of the Framework, is the assertion that the data are fit for the purpose of the selected `Use Case`.
 This process MAY be performed in a single `Validation` and `Measure` phase without `Amendments`.
 This process MAY be performed on a post-amendment phase with all or selected proposed changes from `Amendments` accepted into the data stream.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.

 ##### 6.4.1.3 Phases and Quality Control (normative)

 Under Quality Control, `bdqffdq:MultiRecord` `Measure` Tests that return numeric values MAY be used to assess the prevalence of quality issues in the data with respect to the selected `bdqffdq:UseCase`.
 This MAY be done in a pre-amendment phase and again in a post-amendment phase with all proposed changes applied to the data stream to evaluate how much accepting proposed `Amendments` would improve the data.
 Acceptance of proposals for changes to the data in a processing stream SHOULD NOT be done blindly, and SHOULD involve thoughtful consideration of the proposed changes.
 See: [5.1.1 Amendment Test Responses (normative)](#511-amendment-test-responses-normative) for further normative guidance on the use of `Amendment` Test `Responses`.

-Numeric values from `MultiRecord` `Measure` Tests under Quality Control MAY be used to identify areas to target effort to improve data quality in a database of record for one or more `Use Cases`.
+Numeric values from `Multi Record` `Measure` Tests under Quality Control MAY be used to identify areas to target effort to improve data quality in a database of record for one or more `Use Cases`.

 #### 6.4.2 Test Dependencies (normative)